Vennira Aadai Nirmala

 Vennira Aadai Nirmala (born as A. B. Shanthi in Kumbakonam) is an Indian actress who has appeared in Tamil, Malayalam and Telugu films.
 She was a prominent lead actress from 1960s and 70s.
 She is credited as Ushakumari in Malayalam film industry.

 Personal life

-She was born as Shanthi to Aranmanai L Balakrishnan and Rukmani at Kumbakonam.
+She was born as Shanthi to Aranmanai L Balakrishnan and Rukmani at Kumbakonam in a Saurashtra family.
 She had four siblings.
 She remains unmarried.

 Acting career

 Debuting through C. V. Sridhar's Vennira Aadai in 1965, she has acted as lead roles in over 400+ films encompassing four languages - Tamil, Malayalam, Telugu & Kannada.
 Her screen name in Malayalam films was 'Usha Kumari' In addition to her acting career, Nirmala is a trained Bharatanatyam dancer.
 She acted in the TV series - Deivamagal.

 Political career

 M. G. Ramachandran had adopted her as his sister and wanted to be his heir in politics.
-But she refused.
+However, she refused.
 MGR had nominated her to the Tamil Nadu Legislative Council.
 Her swearing in ceremony was scheduled for 23 April 1986.
-Nirmala had earlier declared insolvency and according to Article 102-(1)(c) of the Indian Constitution, an insolvent person can not serve as a member of parliament or state legislature.
+Nirmala had earlier declared insolvency and according to Article 102-(1)(c) of the Indian Constitution, an insolvent person cannot serve as a member of parliament or state legislature.

 This annulment made Nirmala's nomination valid and the writ petition against it was dismissed.
 However, Nirmala withdrew her nomination to the council.
 Miffed with this incident, MGR decided to abolish the council.